Simulator

 9. The IB popup - launches the simulator in the IB popup channel.

-10. The New Tab - opens the application on the selected environment in a new browser tab.
+10. The New Tab - opens the application in the selected environment in a new browser tab.

-11. Channel* - the theme in which the application is to be launched (option dependent on configuration).
+11. Channel* - the layout in which the application is to be launched (option dependent on configuration).

-Illustration 2.
-Simulator properties with the possibility of channel selection
+Figure 2.
+Simulator properties with channel selection option

-After selecting the application launch channel, a button allowing you to choose the simulated device (12) will appear in the lower left corner of the screen.
-Changing the device adjusts the form dimensions to the dimensions of the selected device.
-By default Desktop Mode is simulated for the App, IB Inline, IB Popup channels, while for the Native channel the iPhone X is simulated by default.
+After selecting the channel for launching the application, a button will appear in the lower-left corner of the screen allowing you to choose the simulated device (12).
+Changing the device adjusts the application dimensions to the dimensions of the selected device.
+By default, Desktop Mode is simulated for the App, IB Inline, and IB Popup channels, while for the Native channel, iPhone X is simulated by default.

 Preview of API calls

-After selecting a channel other than desktop for launching the application, a panel will be displayed in the lower right corner API calls.
-It presents the API methods called by the simulated application.
+After selecting a launch channel other than desktop, a panel will be displayed in the lower-right corner API calls.
+It presents the API methods invoked by the simulated application.
 The component can be collapsed by clicking the title bar.
-The button with a trash icon on the title bar allows clearing the component's content.
+The trash can icon button on the title bar allows you to clear the component content.

 Configuration

-To configure the simulator operation you must prepare a file in JSON format that will contain a description of the available environments, themes and channels in which application simulation will be possible.
+To configure the simulator, prepare a file in JSON format that will contain a description of the available environments, layouts, and channels in which application simulation will be possible.

 where:

-• showChannels - an attribute specifying whether the simulator should display a dropdown list allowing theme selection
+• showChannels - an attribute specifying whether the simulator should display a drop-down list with the option to choose a layout

-• defaultChannel - whether the theme should be selected/checked by default
+• defaultChannel - whether the layout should be selected / checked by default

-• formModes - channels in which the given theme is available
+• formModes - channels in which a given layout is available

-• name - name of the channel supported in Eximee Designer
+• name - channel name supported in Eximee Designer

 • icon - icon representing the given channel

-• environments - environments on which the application simulation can be run
+• environments - environments on which the application simulation can be launched

 • displayName - displayed name